 While it can be hard to craft good content for a very small audience when you’re aiming for a much larger audience, these early engagements are what separates those who are successful.

 It can’t be stressed enough of how important attention from even 10 engaged users can be.
 Just imagine what you’d give to have 7 people sitting down in your living room, listening to you talk about something that you and your business value, and so it is important that we always do justice to what we write, even with a short email list.

-Molly recommends having a two-fold approach – a non-money related intention and business objective.
-She talks about how email lists lead to an extension of the relationship you’ve built.
+You should have a two-fold approach – a non-money-related intention and a business objective.
+Think about your email list as an extension of the relationship you’ve built.
 The more conversations you can have with your user without making them feel pressured with links to purchase, the better.

 Understanding that your user receives emails from many businesses every day will keep you humble to create authentic and valuable content.

 Viewing an email as a conversation lets you connect with your subscriber and helps them relate to you and your business.
 Also, transparency is key.
 It is important to be absolutely clear to your user of what you’re directing them to do.